kobolabs/metadata-style-guide/README.md

 ## Imprint
 ### Definition</br>
 Your imprint, or the marketing brand you want to apply to your book, as you want it to appear on the product page on the Rakuten Kobo Store.
+Strongly recommanded, especially if different from Publisher's name.

 ### Best Practice	</br>
 >